 - Testing is not recommended for residents who have had COVID-19 in the last 90 days if they remain asymptomatic. - Regardless of vaccination status, a resident should have a series of two tests (PCR or POC antigen) for COVID-19.
 The tests should be done immediately (but not earlier than 24 hours after the exposure) and, if negative, again 5-7 days after the exposure. - Isolation, quarantine, and PPE requirements for residents identified to be a close contact of a positive COVID-19 case. - If the resident is symptomatic, regardless of vaccination status, isolate using transmission-based precautions and test as above.
-HCP should wear full PPE - treat as suspected COVID-19 case (see above guidance). - If the resident is asymptomatic and vaccinated, no need to quarantine or restrict the resident to their room, but the resident should wear source control for 14 days post exposure. - o If the resident is asymptomatic and unvaccinated, quarantine for 14 days even if testing negative.
-HCP should wear full PPE. - If the resident is asymptomatic and has had COVID-19 within last 90 days, there is no need to quarantine; resident should wear source control for 14 days post exposure. - If the resident is moderate-to-severely immunocompromised, consider quarantine.
-Consult with the resident's health care provider to determine if quarantine is necessary.
+HCP should wear full PPE and treat as suspected COVID-19 case (see above guidance). - o If the resident is asymptomatic and up to date with COVID-19 vaccinations, no need to quarantine or restrict the resident to their room, but the resident should wear source control for 10 days post exposure when out of their room. - If the resident is asymptomatic and not up to date with COVID-19 vaccinations, quarantine for 10 days even if testing negative.
+HCP should wear full PPE. - If the resident is asymptomatic and has had COVID-19 within last 90 days, there is no need to quarantine; resident should wear source control for 10 days post exposure. - If the resident is moderate-to-severely immunocompromised, consider quarantine.
+Consult with the resident's health care provider to determine if quarantine is necessary. - Residents can be removed from transmission-based precautions (TBP) after day 10 following the exposure (day 0) if they do not develop symptoms.